If you are a prospective author, please visit our submission guidelines page.

 - Do not write on the back of any original photos.
 Use pressure sensitive labels instead.

-- Don’t use ink that might rub off of the label onto the photo itself (as do roller ball pens).
+- Do not use ink that might rub off of the label onto the photo itself (as do roller ball pens).

 - Do not submit line art in programs such as Corel Draw, Excel, Access, or table generators in word-processing files.